Joao-Ex-Machina/jbcr.pt/content/blog/x200andhalf_1.md

 ![Tore down X200](/x200_teardown.jpg)

 As I prepared to transplant the new board, something did not feel quite right, there were a lot of screw holes that were out of place, and the heatsink which I made sure was compatible between x200 and x201...was not really compatible (I just took the beefy fan and screw it to the old heatsink, thankfully the fan connectors were compatible)
-I proped everything for boot and....It booted
+I propped everything for boot and....It booted

 ![Booting in....](/x200_boot.jpg)

-Every thing was great-ish!
+Everything was great-ish!
 Was I being paranoid?
 Was I not careful checking different SKUs for the x201?

 ## The great betrayal!

-_Narrator's voice: Every thing was not great-ish indeed, it was far far worse-ish_
+_Narrator's voice: Everything was not great-ish indeed, it was far far worse-ish_

-Yup, my happiness did not last very long, as a ear-splitting _beep_ rang from the X200 (and a half) speakers.
+Yup, my happiness did not last very long, as an ear-splitting _beep_ rang from the X200 (and a half) speakers.

 As it appeared the WiFi card was not on the whitelist...Although I had made sure that the x200 WiFi card was on the x201 whitelist, so that I could use the computer without having to remove the BIOS whitelist, until the new WiFi card arrived.